change-hi/change-hi.github.io/morea/hpc/experience-hpc-deep-learning.md

 Then plot some samples:
 1. Create a new figure to plot with a size of 8x8 inches
-2. Initiate a loop that will repeat 14 times
+2. Initiate a loop that will repeat 14 times, `(2*7)`
-3. Define a subplot within the grid, positioning it in a 2x7 grid layout, increasing i for each iteration
+3. Define a subplot within the grid, positioning it in a 2x7 grid layout, increasing `i` for each iteration
 4. Display image at `x_train[i]` in the subplot
 5. Assign `class_index` the category from the label `y_train[i]` after converting it to a one-hot encoded format
-6. Set the title of the current subplot to the class name determined from `class_index`with a font size of 9
+6. Set the title of the current subplot to the class name determined from `class_index` with a font size of 9

 ```python
 plt.figure(figsize=(8, 8))